software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > The Scrum Team's UI Designer's vision is that the implementation could look something like this:
 >
 > ![](/assets/sprint-1-user-story-1.png)
+>
+> Tips for the task:
+>
+> - The published status field in the form can be implemented using a [checkbox field](https://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html#checkbox-fields)

 {: .important-title }